astropy/astropy/docs/coordinates/angles.rst

-.. |Angle| replace:: `~astropy.coordinates.Angle`
-.. |Longitude| replace:: `~astropy.coordinates.Longitude`
-.. |Latitude| replace:: `~astropy.coordinates.Latitude`
+.. include:: references.txt

 Working with Angles
 -------------------

-The angular components of a coordinate are represented by objects of the
-|Angle| class.
-These objects can be instantiated on their own wherever a
-representation of an angle is needed.
+The angular components of the various coordinate objects are represented by objects of the |Angle| class.
+While most likely to be encountered in the context of coordinate objects, |Angle| objects can also be used on their own wherever a representation of an angle is needed.

 Creation
 ^^^^^^^^